-This blog post was originally published in June of 2009 just after John returned from his early season May Cataract Canyon trip.
+This blog post was originally published in June of 2009 just after John returned from his early spring May Cataract Canyon trip.
 As you begin to make your plans for the 2013 season, it’s a great reminder to consider the early season.
 High water, fewer folks on the river, warm days and cooler nights.
 The fringe season is often the best season.
-I hope you enjoy this first hand account of an early May small group trip down the Colorado River through Cataract Canyon in Canyonlands National Park.
+I hope you enjoy this first-hand account of an early May small group trip down the Colorado River through Cataract Canyon in Canyonlands National Park.

 By John Wood,

 Holiday River Expeditions Guide

 I have recently returned from five days ‘off-grid’ on one of our Colorado River Cataract trips.
 It was the first trip of the season with a small intimate group eager to expose themselves to all this remote canyon in the heart of Canyonlands National Park has to offer.
 It has been quite a while since I have made the journey down this fabled canyon in high water.
 My memories were there but tarnished by time and the approaching hallmark of turning fifty.